 Advanced technology conclusively assists with the logic of work smarter, not harder, but the human factor remains irreplaceable in the clinical lab.
 Automation is just another tool to assist lab professionals with high volume processes by minimizing the behavioral input—it can never fully replace the cognitive expertise.

 Clinical laboratories on the forefront of improving patient care realize that automation not only saves time and money, but it also provides new employment opportunities for skilled medical professionals while optimizing the available workforce.

 Despite the increased use of automation to improve workload and workflow, laboratory medicine and health care continue to experience severe staffing shortages.
-Of occupations likely to decline in the next decades due to automation, medical laboratory scientist is not listed as one of them.
-In fact, the Bureau of Labor Statistics projects the employment of clinical lab technologists and technicians will grow by 11 percent from 2020 to 2030, which is faster than the overall average.
+Of occupations likely to decline in the next decades due to automation, medical laboratory scientist is not predicted to be one of them.
+In fact, the Bureau of Labor Statistics projects the employment of clinical lab technologists and technicians will grow by 7 percent from 2021 to 2031, as fast as the overall average.

 Laboratory Medicine continues to need media attention and public awareness and industry respect and legislative support to attract and recruit highly qualified medical laboratorians, as well as retain nationally professionally board-certified, and where applicable, government right-to-practice licensed medical laboratory professionals.

 In terms of automation, sophisticated instrumentation requires sophisticated professionals to operate and respond to problems in the correct manner.
 Medical laboratory professionals oversee and manage the specialized instrumentation while upholding the standards of quality control and quality assurance and providing preventive maintenance and troubleshooting.